Chathuranga Abeysinghe

 Chathuranga Abeysinghe is a Sri Lankan politician, Deputy Minister of Industry and Entrepreneurship Development and a member of the Parliament of Sri Lanka from Colombo Electoral District since 2024 as a member of the National People's Power.
 He is also a national executive committee Member of NPP.

-Son of NPP General Secretary and Parliamentarian Dr. Nihal Abeysinghe, he is a Chartered Global Management Accountant of CIMA UK, CFA, and a graduate of the University of Sri Jayewardenepura.
+Son of NPP General Secretary and Parliamentarian Dr. Nihal Abeysinghe, he is a Chartered Global Management Accountant of CIMA UK,and a graduate of the University of Sri Jayewardenepura.
 Chathuranga is an alumnus of Nalanda College, Colombo.
 He worked for MAS Holdings from 2007 to 2022, before becoming a freelance Data Science and Analytics Consultant.

-In January 2025, Minister Abeysinghe gained attention in local media when he proposed the increase revenue from Coconut exports from USD 850 million to USD 1 billion annually by stopping traditional household use of Coconut in the preparation of Pol sambol and coconut milk-based curries.
+In January 2025, Minister Abeysinghe gained attention in local media when he proposed the increase revenue from Coconut exports from US$850 million to US$1 billion annually by stopping traditional household use of Coconut in the preparation of Pol sambol and coconut milk-based curries.